PhillRob/api-v1-client-python/docs/blockexplorer.md

 sequence : int
 ```

-Note: if coinbase transaction, then only `script` and `script_siq` will be populated.
+Note: if coinbase transaction, then only `script` and `script_sig` will be populated.

 #### `Output`